kevinolega/minimalchanges/_posts/2016-05-12-10-reasons-why-you-should-blog.md

 **Some context**

 I've hit my rock bottom.

 In 2005 I met a girl who became my partner in crime and we set out to conquer the world together.

 Six years of cliché romantic comedy/porno ensues.

-I started getting promoted at work, building an audience with my blog and things were getting better and she left me in 2011 the same year we intended to get married.
+I started getting promoted at work, building an audience with my blog and things were getting better then she left me in 2011.

+The same year we intended to get married.

 This destroyed me.

-I lost my confidence, my career, the savings, shattered my faith, my purpose and most of everything else I worked hard for in the six years we were together.
+I lost my confidence, my career, the savings, my faith shattered, my purpose and most of everything else I worked hard for in the six years that we were together.

-My life was filled with self doubt and second guessing which attracted people who intend to take advantage of me.
+My life was filled with self doubt and second guessing and as a result, I had attracted people who intend to take advantage of me.

 I tried to win her back for two years.

 I failed.

 She got married, I sank even further.

 I spent the whole of 2015 trying to recover.